 In a B2B startup, there are two questions that you must answer before your company gets very far: what is the product, and who are you going to sell it to?
-In today’s post, I’m going to focus on the second question, and show you a 3-part process you can use to find the exact market niche to focus on.
+In today’s post, I’m going to focus on the second question, and show you a 3-part process you can use to find the exact target market to focus on.

 Before We Begin, Here’s What Not To Do

 But, my friends – before we talk about how to do things the right way, let’s take a moment to reflect on the one thing you should not do.
 Have you guessed it already?
 It’s sell to everyone.

 It’s tempting, isn’t it?
 After all, your product idea is so wonderful, why on Earth would you want to restrict it to niche?
 The answer is simple: a product for everyone is a product for no one.
 Few products have a truly universal appeal, and I’m willing to bet yours isn’t one of them.
 Unless you can solve a specific problem for a specific audience in a really exceptional way, no one will give you their attention.

 With that being said, let’s move on to the solution to finding your target market for your B2B startup.
 I’ve encountered three ways to go about it: